 2. Explain this current event's significance to course content using at least one concept or theory from class or your required readings.
-That is, I want to see you make a connection between your current event topic and something you have learned in this class.
-To do this well, you will need to identify and describe/define the concept you are using.
+That is, I want to see you make a connection between this event and something you have learned in this class.